Selina Cheng: Media unionism

 Cheng joined the HKJA board in 2021.
 On 22 June 2024, Cheng was elected 100-2 as chair at the association's annual general meeting, succeeding Ronson Chan.
 She assumed office on July 1.

 On 17 July, Cheng was fired from the Wall Street Journal.
 She claimed her employer pressured her not to stand for election for chair of the union.
 The Journal has denied that Cheng's firing was related to her role at the HKJA.
 The sacking attracted criticism from advocates for freedom of the press in Hong Kong, and statements of support for Cheng.
 Statements were issued by Human Rights Watch, the Asian department of Georgetown University Law Center, the Asia chapter of the Asian American Journalists Association, the Foreign Correspondents’ Club of China, Reporters Without Borders, Hong Kong’s Foreign Correspondents’ Club, NewsGuild, the Faculty of the Columbia Journalism School, and the HKJA.

 The US-based Congressional-Executive Commission on China noted on its official Twitter account that it was "tracking concerns" about Cheng's firing.
+As of August 2026, Cheng remains HKJA's interim chair.

+Private prosecution

+After mediation attempts with Dow Jones proved unsuccessful, Cheng announced in November 2024 that she would pursue legal action against her former employer.
+She filed a complaint with Hong Kong's Labour Department, which investigated the matter but ultimately declined to prosecute Dow Jones after seeking legal advice from the Department of Justice.

+In February 2025, Cheng launched a private prosecution against Dow Jones Publishing Co (Asia) Inc., the parent company of the Wall Street Journal, at the Eastern Magistrates' Courts.
+Dow Jones faced two charges under the city's Employment Ordinance: one count of doing an act calculated to prevent or deter an employee from exercising union participation rights, and one count of terminating employment over union participation.
+The company pleaded not guilty to both charges, each of which carries a maximum fine of HK$100,000.

+Cheng was represented by Senior Counsel Nigel Kat and barrister Nicklaus Pannu-Yuon, with solicitor Adam Paul Clermont as instructing solicitor.

+Cheng was represented by Senior Counsel Nigel Kat and barrister Nicklaus Pannu-Yuon, with solicitor Adam Paul Clermont as instructing solicitor.
+Dow Jones was represented by Senior Counsel Benson Tsoi.
+The trial was heard before Principal Magistrate David Cheung over twelve days at the Eastern Magistrates' Courts.